WilliamAshley2019/GGainPlus/README.md

 About the DeveloperWilliam Ashley is a passionate audio plugin developer and music technology enthusiast.
 With expertise in C++, JUCE, and audio DSP, William creates innovative tools for music production.

-Follow his work on:GitHub for open-source projects.  https://github.com/williamashley2019 Portfolio https://12264447666william.wixsite.com/williamashley for professional showcases.
+Follow his work on:
+GitHub for open-source projects.  https://github.com/williamashley2019

+Portfolio https://12264447666william.wixsite.com/williamashley for professional showcases.

 Medium  https://medium.com/@12264447666.williamashley for audio programming insights.

 YouTube https://www.youtube.com/@WilliamAshleyOnline  for tutorials and demos.

-You can support me and my audio projects through https://buymeacoffee.com/williamashley  or getting involved in development.
+You can support me and my audio projects through https://buymeacoffee.com/williamashley sharing this project with others or getting involved in development.

 Feel free to provide any suggestions for upgrades to the plugins or just provide feedback on your experiences with them